TBG

 Play

-They are allowed to play on the cat condo, couch, Poang rocking chair, and bed.
-Please do not let them play on the leather chair or moose.
+They are allowed to play on the cat condo, couch, ikea rocking chair and bed.
+Please do not let them play or scratch on the leather chair or moose.

 Trinket also enjoys scratching at the baseboard under the kitchen sink until it falls off and she can crawl under the cabinets, so don’t worry if that baseboard is removed.
 You can reattach it by snapping it onto the vertical posts.

-Both cats also like going into the hallway to investigate smells, flirt with Winston the dog in Unit 201, run on the carpet, and explore the elevator cab while you hold the door open.
+Both cats also like going into the hallway to investigate smells, flirt with Winston the dog in Unit 201, run on the carpet, and explore the elevator cab while you hold that door open.
 You can prop the apartment door open by tucking a running shoe under the door.
-If anyone approaches or a door opens, they will run back to the apartment but they still
+If anyone approaches or a door opens, they have always run back to the apartment but they still

-need to be watched while in the hall to ensure they don't pick up any garbage from the carpet and they don't leave the hallway if any doors are opened.
+need to be watched while in the hall to ensure they don't pick up any garbage from the carpet.

 They are not allowed to scratch at the leather chair or game/yoga mats if they're out.
 If they do, move Trinket to one of the scratching posts.
 We also prefer she doesn't scratch the couch or moose but have failed at getting her to stop so please stop/move her if you have the energy, but it's a never-ending battle.